MombasaSt/ManagerValue/README.md

 **Wpost**, **Lpost**, and **W-L%post** - Wins, losses, and win-loss percentage in the postseason

-**Challenges** - The number of times the manager challenged a call made by an umpire on the field
+**Challenges** - The number of times the manager challenged a call made by an umpire on the field. _Challenges did not exist before 2014._

 **Overturned** and **Overturn%** - The number of times a manager's challenge plea was corrected, as well as the percentage of challenges that were overturned